hapax/hapax.github.io/assets/simple-physics.md

 There are further subtleties captured by a result called the [Buckingham $\pi$ theorem](https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem).
-See my [notes](https://hapax.github.io/assets/dimensional-analysis.pdf) or *Street-Fighting Mathematics* for an elementary treatment.
+See my [notes](https://hapax.github.io/assets/dimensional-analysis.pdf) or Mahajan's book for an elementary treatment.

 *Where is the physics?* You might think that since all we do is algebra, there is no physics here at all.